jmskinner/pii_firewall/README.md

 The PII Firewall is a standalone program built as proof of concept for The Data Station Project, it is designed to run in a local context and it’s primary objectives are as follows:

-1. Provide flexible and extensible tool to identify PII in any given data source
+1. Provide flexible and extensible tools to identify PII in any given data source

 2. Prevent the in inadvertent transmission of PII to federated data systems